 Katerina: We are both co-founders with Nathaniel Beard and Ellen Sampson, who are from the Royal College of Art.
 It started off because we felt that there were lots of institutions in London with students who were doing research in fashion and dress but they all seemed like these separate little fiefdoms, and we thought why don’t we try and get them together, put on an event, and get people talking to each other.
 It started with a pilot event in summer 2013 and it was a really big success.
 Since then we have done quite a few events: museum tours, artists and designer talks, symposia and reading groups.
 We have had some interesting people involved and it’s been pretty interdisciplinary.

 Alexis: Yes, the interdisciplinary aspect is a central part of our mission, because the other co-founders are not historians; they work on fashion but they come from different fields.
-One of the obstacles for us in our own research was coming to terms with the fact that fashion is not just history and its not just image, its an industry, it involves so many different types of people, languages and disciplines – things that, as art historians, we might not understand without having conversations with people from other fields.
+One of the obstacles for us in our own research was coming to terms with the fact that fashion is not just history and it’s not just image, it’s an industry, it involves so many different types of people, languages and disciplines – things that, as art historians, we might not understand without having conversations with people from other fields.
 Through the FRN, we wanted to get as broad a definition of fashion as possible to work with!

 What are your plans for the future now that you have both finished your PhDs?